ncatlab/nlab-content/pages/1.md

 ## Contributing
  {#Contributing}

 If after looking around for a while you feel like contributing yourself, you are welcome to do so.
 But read [[About]] to be sure you understand what we are doing here (to the extent that we understand this ourselves, at least).
-Then see the [[HowTo]]-page for more details on how to contribute.
+If you feel unsure about appropriate content, see [[What to Contribute]].
+For technical hints see [[HowTo]].

+After you did make any edits to the $n$Lab, please inform the rest of the $n$Lab community by dropping a brief message in the _latest changes_ section of the [nForum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/)!

 ## Terms of use
  {#TermsOfUse}